COVID-19 Vaccine Guide

 How do I get the vaccine?

-It is free to receive the vaccine through the state or at the pharmacy.
-The vaccine itself is free.
-However, if you go to a doctor’s office to get your shot, there is a small chance you would have to pay a fee for the visit.
+If you go to a doctor’s office to get your shot, there is a small chance you would have to pay a fee for the visit, but you will not pay for the vaccine.

 Is the vaccine safe?
 Will it give me COVID-19?